tedeyang/Agent-First-Organization/README.md

 | Data Analysis      | LLM-driven pipelines with code generation and visualization |
 | Content Generation | Assistive co-writing tools for docs, blogs, and more        |

-▶️ <a href="https://youtu.be/y1P2Ethvy0I" target="_blank" rel="noopener noreferrer">Watch: Build a Customer Service Agent in 20 Minutes</a>
+▶️ <a href="https://youtu.be/y1P2Ethvy0I" class="external-link">Watch: Build a Customer Service Agent in 20 Minutes</a>

 ---